5 Tips For Teaching Kids About Making Healthy New Year’s Resolutions

 As your children head back to school in January, tell them you have a nifty new game the family will be launching, and it involves good grades but not a single (phew!) report card.
 Then, throughout each day, not just at mealtimes, have fun grading different foods together.
 Our family conversations often went something like this…

 - “Mom, bacon is a ‘D’ or ‘F,’ right?”

 - “Yep.
 It’s not only high in fats that hurt our hearts, it has chemicals that may lead to cancer.”

 - “And I know cherries are an ‘A.’ But what about cherry pie?
 Is that sort of a ‘C’?”

 Children love trying to guess how to grade each food.
 That’s the game.
 The goal is their realization that they really do eat a lot of “A” and “B” foods.
 Very quickly, they start to feel like “A” and “B” kids.
 Those “A” foods, just like “A” grades in school, take on a certain aura, a mark of excellence.
 And children begin to feel proud of their healthy choices, and themselves.

 Every time you offer your children fast food as a reward, you’re creating second- and third-generation fast-food junkies.
 The same goes for other high-calorie-dense rewards like candy bars and trips to the ice cream parlor.

 Instead, treat them to a trip to their favorite park for a little calorie-burning fun.
-Or take 20-minute breaks from homework for a little "recess reward" time outdoors playing volleyball or soccer, weather permitting.
+Or take 20-minute breaks from homework for a little “recess reward” time outdoors throwing frisbees, weather permitting.
 Instead of a night at the pizzeria, take the family out for an upbeat movie, concert, or sports event.